Leadership transition at REACH Community Health Centre – Message from the Board President

 Throughout the year, REACH will host a series of anniversary events and campaigns to engage with community members like you who are part of our incredible journey!
 Stay tuned and follow #REACH55 for more updates.

 Let’s celebrate this milestone and work together to build a healthier, more connected future!
+Visit our anniversary page and celebrate 55 years of community health!

 Supporting Survivors of Abuse and Brain Injury through Research